weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 As per the client’s requirement, a new report (Break Permission Report) is added to the **Reports** section of the Time and Attendance Management module.
 In this report, users can view the following:

-*   break details which are entered through the Employee Break permissions transaction in HR Works
+*   break details which are entered through the Employee Break permissions transaction in HROn

 *   break permissions requests made through View Calendar transaction in HRW Web.